joshdreagan/camel-orders-demo/README.md

 Install and run Red Hat AMQ Broker [https://developers.redhat.com/products/amq/hello-world]

+- Broker configs for OpenShift can be found in the `kube/` directory.

 Install and run MySQL [https://dev.mysql.com/doc/refman/5.7/en/installing.html]

 _Note: For my tests, I chose to run the docker image [https://hub.docker.com/r/mysql/mysql-server/].
 You can run it using the command `docker run --name mysql -e MYSQL_DATABASE=example -e MYSQL_ROOT_PASSWORD=Abcd1234 -e MYSQL_ROOT_HOST=172.17.0.1 -p 3306:3306 -d mysql/mysql-server:5.7`.
 You can then connect and run SQL statements using the command `docker exec -it mysql mysql -uroot -p`._